edgd1er/ansible-raspi-config/README.md

 - hostname is set from inventory_hostname
 - raspberry is completely redefined (network, boot-config, internationalisation, interfaces(spi,1Wire, etc), overclock, advanced (hdmi, overscan, gpu mem split ))
+- log2ram and zram are available for selection

 Requirements
 ------------

+`pip3 install "ansible-lint[core,yamllint]"`

 None, other than installing the role itself.
 To do that, create a `requirements.yml` file next to your playbook with the following contents: